airlabitu/Workshop-3-Disharmonizing-spaces/README.md

 # Workshop-3-Disharmonizing-spaces
 Resources for the workshop "AIR LAB workshop series #3: Disharmonizing spaces"

+A creative coding workshop on Processing coding and interactive sound and light spaces – a collaboration between ITU and the Rhythmic Music Conservatory.

+The frameworks for this workshop builds upons creating a interactive sound and light space, where peoples movements in the space will impact changes in both sound and light.

+The technical components at play are; a premade software getting data from the Kinect sensor/camera, and forwards positions of people in the tracking space to the software the workshop participants are going to write.
+These will then send control messages to a lamp and a the musical software Ableton Live.

 ## Source codes will be updated until the beginning of the workshop

 ## Preperations